pluginguru/ModMate/README.md

 ![](JUCE-logo.png) ![](gplv3-with-text-136x68.png)

 This program was developed with [JUCE 5.x](https://shop.juce.com/get-juce), hence subject to the [GNU GPL v3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Use the *Projucer* to generate the necessary projects, e.g. VST2 for Windows, Audio Unit for Mac.
+To build VST/VST3 you'll need the [VST3 SDK](https://github.com/steinbergmedia/vst3sdk) from Steinberg.
+To distribute finished products, you may need a [license](https://www.steinberg.net/en/company/developers.html).